grinderrz/rpc-protocol/README.md

             },
             "simple": {}, // no requirements on parameters or return type "getAddress" : {
-                "description" : "Takes a person and returns an address", "parameters" : {
+                "description": "Takes a person and returns an address", "parameters": {
-                    "person" : {
+                    "person": {
                          // for the type we use a schema "type": {
                             "firstName": { "type": "string" },